All3Media

-All3Media Limited is a British worldwide independent television, film, and digital production and distribution company based in London.
-The All3Media group consists of more than 50 production and distribution companies and labels from the United Kingdom and all other parts of Europe (IDTV in the Netherlands and All3Media Deutschland in Germany), New Zealand (South Pacific Pictures) and the United States.
+All3Media Limited, formerly known as Chrysalis Visual Entertainment and Chrysalis TV Group, was a British worldwide independent television, film, and digital production and distribution company based in London.
+The All3Media group consists of more than 40 production and distribution companies and labels from the United Kingdom and all other parts of Europe (IDTV in the Netherlands and All3Media Deutschland in Germany), New Zealand (South Pacific Pictures) and the United States.
+The company merged with Banijay Entertainment on July 9, 2026.